PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/DaySkipperJPN-7.8k.md

 If you don’t want to start on January 1st 2000, you can set your start date here.

-## Advanced Settings:

-These are advanced settings.
-You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.

 ### Auto-Recover Interval:

 Perform an auto-recovery every this number of skips.
 This is the recovery routine that recovers from trapping errors.
 You shouldn’t need to touch this value.